namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/firs-e-invoicing-system.md

 * Real-Time Access: Instant processing and verification for efficient workflows.
 * Global Compatibility: Aligns Nigerian businesses with international invoicing platforms for seamless trade.
 * Ease of Use: Simplified integration reduces operational burden.
+* Invoice Factoring: Read more on [e-Invoicing and Invoice Factoring](doc:e-invoicing-and-invoice-factoring)